templ-fun/evm-protocol/UI.md

 - External rewards list: `TEMPL.getExternalRewardTokens()` or paginated `getExternalRewardTokensPaginated(offset, limit)`

 Allowances and approvals
-- Joins: UIs should default to approving a buffer of `2 × entryFee` to the TEMPL address.
-This protects against fee increases caused by concurrent joins between your approval and `join()` submission, and it leaves headroom for your first proposal creation fee (when enabled) without prompting another approval.
+- Joins (all variants): approve the access token to `templ.target` before calling the join.
+Recommend a buffer of `2 × entryFee` to absorb fee changes and cover the first proposal creation fee.
 Always make this adjustable and never default to unlimited.
-- Proposal creation: when `proposalCreationFeeBps > 0`, the proposer pays `proposalFee = entryFee * proposalCreationFeeBps / 10_000` in the access token.
-The 2× buffer above typically covers this; if not, prompt for a top‑up approval.
+- Proposal creation fee: when `proposalCreationFeeBps > 0`, the proposer must approve `proposalFee = entryFee * proposalCreationFeeBps / 10_000` to `templ.target` prior to any `createProposal*` call.
-- External reward claims for ERC‑20s do not require approvals (the templ transfers out).
-ETH uses a plain call.
+- External reward claims: no approvals are required; the templ transfers out ERC‑20s and sends ETH directly.
+- Donations: no approvals are needed.
+Donors send ETH directly to the templ address, or call token `transfer(templ.target, amount)`.

+Allowance checklist (TL;DR)
+- join / joinWithReferral / joinFor / joinForWithReferral → approve access token to `templ.target` (payer = `msg.sender`).
+- createProposal* (if fee > 0) → approve access token to `templ.target` for `proposalFee`.
+- claimMemberRewards / claimExternalReward → no approvals.
+- batchDAO / external calls (proposals or dictatorship) → no user approvals; if tokens need templ approvals, include them inside the batch.

 Join slippage handling (race‑proof UX)
 - On submit, re‑read `entryFee` from `getConfig()` and check current allowance.
 If `allowance < entryFee`, prompt to top‑up approval.
 With the recommended 2× buffer, this should be rare.